openshift/console/frontend/packages/console-dynamic-plugin-sdk/docs/console-extensions.md

 ### Summary

-Adds new page to Console router.<br/><br/>Under the hood we use React Router.<br/>See https://v5.reactrouter.com/
+Adds new page to Console router.<br/><br/>Under the hood we use React Router.<br/>See https://v5.reactrouter.com/<br/><br/>Note: This extension should not be used for resource list and details page.
+Instead please use [console.navigation/resource-ns](#consolenavigationresource-ns) extension,<br/>which will add both list and details page for a resource, rendering elementary fields.

 ### Properties